 That road, however, is a rocky one.

-In a USBC statement put out earlier this year, Busby points to the story of Freddie Lee James Jr., a St. Louis, Missouri entrepreneur who was denied a business loan from a bank even though he had a credit score of around 750 and his product —homemade barbecue sauce — generated about $200,000 in profits and was sold in 1,000 stores, including major retailers like Home Goods and Hy-Vee.
+In a USBC statement put out in 2020, Busby points to the story of Freddie Lee James Jr., a St. Louis, Missouri entrepreneur who was denied a business loan from a bank even though he had a credit score of around 750 and his product —homemade barbecue sauce — generated about $200,000 in profits and was sold in 1,000 stores, including major retailers like Home Goods and Hy-Vee.

-While funding and profitability are the main focus for entrepreneurs, black business leaders like Williams and Busby are now spearheading a push further into both job creation and harnessing the immense buying power of the black community.
+While funding and profitability are usually the main focus for entrepreneurs, Black business leaders like Williams and Busby are now spearheading a push further into both job creation and harnessing the immense buying power of the Black community.